Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/advanced/access-native-controls.md

 ### The NativeControl property is null

-If the `NativeControl` property exists but is null then the control either doesn't have a native control, or the `NativeControl` property was accessed too early and the native control has not yet been created.
+If the `NativeControl` property exists but is null then the control either doesn't have a native control.

 ### Getting type/namespace conflicts between Blazor controls and other controls and elements